Preventing Exposure to Lead

 The cost of a Lead Inspection or Risk Assessment can range from approximately $600-$1500, depending on the size of the home and what the inspection includes.
 This number can vary greatly depending on the services performed.

-If your child has a confirmed blood lead levels of 5 µg/dl or above, the ACHD can perform a risk assessment for free.
+If a child has a confirmed blood lead levels of 3.5 µg/dl or above, the ACHD can perform a risk assessment for free.
 Call the Housing Division at 412-350-4046 for more information.

 Perform Regular House Maintenance

-Properly maintaining your home can make a big difference in how much lead a child is exposed to at home.
+Properly maintaining a home can make a big difference in how much lead a child is exposed to at home.

-• Do regular checks of your home for any peeling, chipping, cracking, flaking, or deteriorated paint.
+• Do regular checks of the home for any peeling, chipping, cracking, flaking, or deteriorated paint

-• If you find paint that is not in good condition, that paint must be properly repaired with lead-safe practices.
+• If there is paint that is not in good condition, that paint must be properly repaired with lead-safe practices

-• When doing repairs, remodeling, or renovating your home, please consider that:
+• When doing repairs, remodeling, or renovating a home, please consider that:

 • Making repairs to surfaces that have lead-based paint can create additional hazards if the repairs are not done correctly.
-Repairs that create even a small amount of lead dust are enough to poison your child and put your family at risk.
+Repairs that create even a small amount of lead dust are enough to poison a child and put the family at risk

-• If you are a do-it-yourselfer, please visit the EPA’s Renovation, Repair and Painting Program: Do-It-Yourselfers webpage, which provides information about performing home renovations safely.
+• For Do-It-Yourself information, visit the EPA’s Renovation, Repair and Painting Program: Do-It-Yourself webpage, which provides information about performing home renovations safely

-• Children and pregnant women should not be present in a pre-1978 house during any renovation.
+• Children and pregnant people should not be present in a pre-1978 house during any renovation

 What If I Can’t Make Repairs Right Away?

-Make sure your child does not have access to areas with deteriorating or flaking paint.
+Make sure a child does not have access to areas with deteriorating or flaking paint.

 Create barriers between living/play areas and lead sources wherever possible.